Live visual accompaniments for Holst's Planets, Mussorgsky's Pictures at an Exhibition and Dvorák's 9th Symphony

 The minimum requirements are simply a screen, and a projector capable of displaying an image sufficiently bright for the given screen dimensions.
 Because the visuals are performed live during the performance, the conductor has no additional tasks and can focus entirely on the orchestra.

-Since visuals for The Planets include the black of space, it is necessary for the concert hall to be made as dark as possible.
-This means the musicians must perform with the aid of stand lights.
+Since the visuals include night-time or space scenes, it is necessary for the concert hall to be made as dark as possible.
+This means the musicians must perform with the aid of music stand lights.
 A spotlight on the conductor is typically necessary for the musicians' benefit.
-It is recommended that the orchestra rehearse with light stands and visuals at least once before the performance.
+It is recommended that the orchestra rehearse with stand lights and visuals at least once before the performance.

 The video feed is supplied by a laptop computer that can output HDMI, DVI, and VGA signals.